opendocsg/opendoc-state-courts-practice-directions/PART-16-General-Matters.md

 ## 120. Authorisation for collection of mail and Court documents

-(1) Without prejudice to paragraphs (3) and (4) below, all law firms must notify the Civil Registry of the State Courts of the particulars of those person(s) authorised to collect Court documents or mail from the State Courts on their behalf by submitting a request to authorise user through the Electronic Filing Service.
+(1) Without prejudice to paragraphs (3) and (4) below, all law firms must notify the Registry of the State Courts of the particulars of those person(s) authorised to collect Court documents or mail from the State Courts on their behalf by submitting a request to authorise user through the Electronic Filing Service.

 (2) Where such authorised persons are no longer so authorised, the law firm must revoke or delete the authorisation immediately by submitting a request through the Electronic Filing Service.
 Until receipt of such notification of revocation or deletion, Court documents and mail shall continue to be released to such authorised persons upon production of evidence of identification.